MOUZU/BigWigs/BigWigs/BWL/README.md

 - <b>(DG)</b> Fireball Volley, seems to be RNG

 ## Vaelastrasz the Corrupt
-- <b>(QA)</b> Combat Trigger, adjusted timers from 36/26/10 to 38/28/12 / adjusted enUS locales to trigger combat
+- <b>(QA)</b> Combat Trigger, adjusted timers from 36/26/10 to 38/28/12 AND adjusted enUS locales to trigger combat
 - <b>(100%)</b> Burning Adrenaline, seems to be correct

 ## Broodlord Lashlayer